dotoroart/cards/README.md

 #### *Performing*

-- When you play an Action card, a Creature must *perform* it.
-- When an Action card is performed, it lasts for the rest of the turn.
+- When an Action card is played, it is performed by a Creature.

-> Play Action cards before an Encounter so they are active in that moment.

-#### *Responding*

-- You can play Actions in the opponent's turn to respond to an Encounter.

-#### *Breed*

-- Actions can only be performed by Creatures matching their Breed.
+- Actions can only be performed by Creatures matching that Breed.
 - Actions can be performed by Creatures of any sex.
-- Human Actions must be performed by the specific sex of their card.
+- Some Human Actions must be performed by a specific sex.
 - Creatures can only perform **one** Action per each of their Breeds in an  Encounter

+#### *Shapeshifters*

+- *Your Avatar can perform Actions of any Breed*
+- If your Avatar performs an Action **without** a Body of that Breed, **discard** the card.

+#### *Breed*

 - You can can only perform one Action per Breed on every Creature per Encounter
 - If an Action is Generic, it is attributed to the Breed of the Body part that performs the Action.
 > Hybrid creatures have more than one Breed.

-#### *Shapeshifters*
+#### *Responding*

-- Your Avatar is a shapeshifter, meaning it can perform Actions of any Breed.

-- But, if your Avatar performs an Action without being of that Breed, you must *discard* the Action at the end of that turn.

-- While your Avatar is of a Breed, it cannot perform Actions from another.

-  > It is preferable to use Actions with a Creature of matching Body if you want to keep using that Action.
+- Actions can be used to respond opponents.

 ---